odintheprotector/odintheprotector.github.io/_posts/2025-03-29-my-roadmap-in-forensic-and-osint.md

 For instance, you play a challenge, you cannot solve it then you look for its solution, you will base on that solution and try to complete the challenge by yourself, then you will look for what is the signature of that challenge: tool, tactic,... then you should note them somewhere such as **Notepad**, **HackMD**, **Obsidian**,... then you repeat it many times for many challenges.
 I'm sure that you will see the difference inside you!
-When you do much enough, you will have the reflexes: "Oh in this situation I should use this tool, code this script...".
+When you do much enough, you will have the reflexes: **"Oh in this situation I should use this tool, code this script..."**.

 How about working?
 In my opinion, CTF displays around 90% how you will work in Cyber Security, remember it's just 90%, other 10% is **company's policies** and how you deal with **real cases**.
 In CTF, authors can warn you about: "Oh this sample is malicious and you should run it on VM" but when you start working, you must know exactly how your samples